 FactsFacts on Melasma Microneedlng

-- Microneedling is an effective dermatological treatment
+- Microneedling is an effective dermatological treatment for improving skin texture

 - It is best utilized to enhance absorption of topicals

 - This is achieved with conservative needle lengths of 0.1 mm

 - Microneedling is not a great treatment for melasma however can improve skin quality

 - Pico lasers offer faster & more effective clearances of pigmentation